ava-labs/avalanche-wallet/README.md

-# AVA Wallet
+# AVAX Wallet

-This is the frontend Vue.js application for the AVA Wallet.
+This is the frontend Vue.js application for the AVAX Wallet.

 ## Prerequisites